 How to Replant a Potted Carnation

-- Prepare the soil by adding 2 to 3 inches of compost of organic matter to the top 8 inches of soil.
-Carnations prefer well-draining soil with a neutral or slightly alkaline soil.
+- Prepare the soil by adding 2 to 3 inches of compost (or an organic matter) to the top 8 inches of soil.
+Carnations prefer well-draining soil that is neutral or slightly alkaline.

 - Dig a hole deep enough to accommodate the root ball.
 Space plants about 1 foot apart to ensure adequate air circulation.